b1nary0mega/sinny/HTB/GoodGames/readme.md

 This appears to land you at the initial landing page of googdame.htb.

 # The Downfall
 Admittedly, I missed this last one and had to 'phone a friend'.
-It kills me as I should have thought about it, knowing it was already in both places.
+It kills me as I should have thought about it, knowing I was already in both places.

 _Short Answer:_ Abuse the fact that you have access to a folder on the host, as root in docker via the docker (`SUID; bash -p`)